ruggeri/tech-notes/randos/automotive/engines/transmission.md

 - There are relatively few made by higher-end producers.
 Here is a basically complete list of higher end models with manual transmission.
 - On the other hand, DCT does seem very popular.
+  - Except, as mentioned, BMW is getting rid of it.
 - BMW M2, M3, M4
 - Mazda 3, MX-5 Miata
 - Porsche 911